davidmargolin/Congo/README.md

 ## Listings
 **Creating a Listing**

-<br>This function allows sellers to create a listing for an item.
+This function allows sellers to create a listing for an item.
 The only fee is from gas.
 Once the listing is successfully saved, the function emits a `listingCreated` event with all the details of the listing.

 `function createListing()`:
 1. `uint _quantity` - the quantity available for sale